A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Sparsity-based speedup

 \section{Sparsity-based speedup}

 As the temperature gets lower, the majority of values of the primal solution $\vx = \exp(\vc^\vlambda/T)$ get closer to zero exponentially fast.
-Their influence on the value of the sum of all variables in a given clique $s \coloneq \sum_{i\in \bar K_j}x_i$, see \cref{alg4:line3} in \cref{alg:exp-domain-stabilized}, reduces accordingly.
+Their influence on the value of the sum $s = \sum_{i\in \bar K_j}x_i$ of all variables in a given clique reduces accordingly, see \cref{alg4:line3} in \cref{alg:exp-domain-stabilized}.
 Respectively, most of them can be completely ignored during computation to speed-up the latter.
 Below we consider two methods making use of this observation.

 \paragraph{Heuristic truncation.} In our first method we excluded from the summation all variables in a given clique if their values were at least a factor $10^{-8}$ smaller than the largest element in the clique.
 This reduced the efficient size of the cliques up to 10 times leading to significant speedup.